[4 MIN READ]

 You should contact your primary care provider right away if you experience these symptoms, or have a pre-existing condition that puts you at risk of developing complications from any virus.

-Because this is the first cold and flu season in the U.S. during the global pandemic, healthcare providers aren’t sure how immune systems will react.
+Because this is the first cold and flu season in the U.S. during the global pandemic, healthcare providers are still cautious about how immune systems will react.
 Any infection (even a simple cold) or pre-existing condition can reduce your body’s ability to fight infection.
 This may make you more vulnerable to COVID-19.

 Don’t delay getting your flu shot this year